Bootstrapping entanglement in quantum spin systems: Acknowledgements

 \section{Acknowledgements}

 We thank Marcello Dalmonte for helpful discussions, comments and encouragement.
-We also thanks M. Heyl for discussions.
-JZ acknowledges support from the National Natural Science Foundation of China (NSFC) through grant number 12205217.
-MAR thanks CNPq and FAPERJ (grant number 210.354/2018) for partial support.
+We also thank Bin Chen and Markus Heyl for helpful discussions.
+J.Z.\ acknowledges support from the National Natural Science Foundation of China (NSFC) through grant number 12205217.
+A.J.\ acknowledges support from a research fellowship from the The Royal Commission for the Exhibition of 1851.
+M.A.R.\ thanks CNPq and FAPERJ (grant number 210.354/2018) for partial support.